Australian Share Market

 The charts and comments below are purely observations of the market.
 They are of a general nature, and for general education only.

-It is recommended that you do NOT make any investment decisions based on andy of the information here.
+It is recommended that you do NOT make any investment decisions based on any of the information here.

 Robert would like to keep you informed of new information as it becomes available, and as updates are made here.
 So consider registering to receive updated news and information.

-If you are a Toolbox Member, you can see detailed comments about the charts below, in the Members Area of Brainy's Share Market Toolbox web site.
+Toolbox Members can see detailed comments about the charts below, in the Members Area of Brainy's Share Market Toolbox web site.

 For Email Marketing you can trust